ChrisH2727/Milestone-3/README.md

     - [Cloud Tables](https://cloudtables.com/)

-        - Used to generate the tables that are rendered
+        - Cloudtables is ssed to generate the tables that are rendered

     - [Matplotlib](https://matplotlib.org/)

-        - Python libraries used to generate histograms
+        - Matplotlib is used to generate histograms

 - **Testing tools used**